 How to groom your cat:

-Once you have brushed your cat all over, it is time to get out the comb.
-Again, move in the direction of the hair growth.
+- Once you have brushed your cat all over, it is time to get out the comb.
+Again, move in the direction of hair growth.

-Spraying a small amount of Feliway onto your hands prior to grooming can help calm down a nervous cat.
+- Spraying a small amount of Feliway onto your hands before grooming can help calm down a nervous cat.

 Bathing generally isn’t necessary unless your cat is particularly dirty, is going to a cat show or is undergoing treatment for parasites or skin disease.
 Most cats dislike water and attempting to bathe a cat is usually an unpleasant experience for all.